 Recall the entire ICANN Board.

-Initiate a binding Independent Review Process (where a panel decision is enforceable in any court recognizing international arbitration results).
+Initiate a binding Independent Review Process (where a panel decision is enforceable in any court recognizing international arbitration results) or a non-binding Request for Reconsideration (where the ICANN Board of Directors is obliged to reconsider a recent decision or action/inaction by ICANN’s Board or staff).

 Reject ICANN Board decisions relating to reviews of the IANA functions, including the triggering of Post-Transition IANA separation.

-The rights of inspection and investigation
+The rights of inspection and investigation.

-A community Independent Review Process as an enforcement mechanism further to a Board action or inaction.
+A community Independent Review Process as an enforcement mechanism further to Board action or inaction.

-All of these community powers can only be exercised after extensive community discussions and debates through processes of engagement and escalation.
+All of these Community Powers can only be exercised after extensive community discussions and debates through processes of engagement and escalation.
 The process of escalation provides many opportunities for the resolution of disagreements between parties before formal action is required.

 The accountability elements outlined above will be supported through:

-Additions to the ICANN Bylaws to create an Empowered Community that is based on a simple legal vehicle designed to act on the instructions of ICANN stakeholder groups when needed to exercise the Community Powers.
-The Empowered Community is granted the status of a Designator (a recognized role in law) and has the standing to enforce the Community Powers if needed.
+Additions to the ICANN Articles of Incorporation and Bylaws to create an Empowered Community that is based on a simple legal vehicle designed to act on the instructions of ICANN stakeholder groups when needed to exercise the Community Powers.
+The Empowered Community is granted the status of sole designator of ICANN’s Directors (a recognized role in law) and has the standing to enforce the Community Powers if needed.

-Core elements of ICANN’s governing documents, including the Articles of Incorporation and Fundamental Bylaws that can only be changed with agreement between the ICANN community and the ICANN Board.
+Core elements of ICANN’s governing documents, including the Articles of Incorporation and Fundamental Bylaws that can only be changed with agreement between the Empowered Community and the ICANN Board.

 In addition, further proposed changes include:

-Recognition of ICANN’s respect for Human Rights into the Bylaws.
+Recognition of ICANN’s commitment to respect Human Rights included in the Bylaws.

 Incorporation of ICANN’s commitments under the 2009 Affirmation of Commitments with the United States Department of Commerce into the Bylaws, where appropriate.